VladimirMarkelov/clui/README.md

 * RadioGroup (Non-visual control to manage a group of a few RadioButtons)
 * ConfirmationDialog (modal View to ask a user confirmation, button titles are custom)
 * SelectDialog (modal View to ask a user to select an item from the list - list can be ListBox or RadioGroup)
+* SelectEditDialog (modal View to ask a user to enter a value)
 * BarChart (Horizontal bar chart without scroll)
 * SparkChart (Show tabular data as a bar graph)
 * GridView (Table to show structured data - only virtual and readonly mode with scroll support)